 1. Is it scalable?

 The healthcare sector is changing quickly.
 To stay competitive, many providers are expanding their services or merging with specialist organisations which offer complementary services.
-To keep pace with an ever-changing sector, it’s important to have a very scalable and flexible ICT infrastructure – which can expand with your organisation, or contract if it needs to, in order to minimise costs.
-By embracing cloud-based services, organisations can adapt very quickly, and save considerably when it comes to overall infrastructure costs.
+To keep pace with an ever-changing sector, it’s important to have a very scalable and flexible ICT infrastructure – which can expand with your organisation, or contract if it needs to, to minimise costs.
+By embracing cloud-based services, organisations can adapt quickly and save considerably when it comes to overall infrastructure costs.

-Take a look at this case study to learn more about how Wellways created a more cost effective and scalable infrastructure with Brennan IT.
+View this case study to learn more about how Wellways created a more cost-effective and scalable infrastructure with Brennan IT.